amiyamandal-dev/pyz3/pyZ3-template/TEMPLATE_RENAME_SUMMARY.md

 ## Summary

 The pyZ3-template is now fully consistent with the pyZ3 framework branding.
-All references to the old Ziggy Pydust / Pydust names have been removed and replaced with pyZ3.
+All references to the old pyz3 / Pydust names have been removed and replaced with pyZ3.

 ---